nvaccess/nvda/user_docs/en/userGuide.md

 ##### Move system caret when routing review cursor {#BrailleSettingsReviewRoutingMovesSystemCaret}

-This setting determines if the system caret should also be moved when routing the review cursor to a Braille cell with a routing button press.
+This setting determines if the system caret should also be moved with a routing button press.
+This option is set to Never by default, meaning that routing will never move the caret when routing the review cursor.

+When this option is set to Always, and [braille tethering](#BrailleTether) is set to "automatically" or "to review", pressing a cursor routing key will also move the system caret or focus when supported.
+When the current review mode is [Screen Review](#ScreenReview), there is no physical caret.
+In this case, NVDA tries to focus the object under the text you're routing to.
+The same applies to [object review](#ObjectReview).

+You can also set this option to only move the caret when tethered automatically.
+In that case, pressing a cursor routing key will only move the system caret or focus when NVDA is tethered to the review cursor automatically, whereas no movement will occur when manually tethered to the review cursor.

-This setting is shown only if "[tether braille](#BrailleTether)" is set to "automatically" or "to review".
+This option is shown only if "[tether braille](#BrailleTether)" is set to "automatically" or "to review".

+To toggle move system caret when routing review cursor from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 | . {.hideHeaderRow} |.|
 |---|---|